parthi-rp/parthi-rp.github.io/README.md

 Hello World,
 I am Parthiban, front-end developer and technical writer.
 This is my portfolio page.

-Any suggestion or feebacks are welcome.
+Any suggestions or feebacks are welcome.